NN-Project-1/dis-Vector-Embedding/README.md

 Welcome to the DIS-Vector project!
 This repository presents an advanced low-resource, zero-shot voice conversion and cloning model that leverages disentangled embeddings, clustering techniques, and language-based similarity matching to achieve highly natural and controllable voice synthesis.

-The **DIS-Vector** model introduces a novel approach to voice conversion by disentangling speech components—content, pitch, rhythm, and timbre—into separate embedding spaces, enabling fine-grained control over voice synthesis.
+The **DIS-Vector** model introduces a novel approach to voice conversion by disentangling speech components content, pitch, rhythm, and timbre into separate embedding spaces, enabling fine-grained control over voice synthesis.
 Unlike traditional voice conversion models, DIS-Vector is capable of zero-shot voice cloning, meaning it can synthesize voices from unseen speakers and languages without requiring large-scale speaker-specific training data.

 We have **Approach 1**, which is the base version of DIS-Vector.
 The details are provided **[here](https://github.com/NN-Project-1/dis-Vector-Embedding/blob/main/readme1.md)**.